Experts predict long antitrust road for Omnicom, Publicis

 Publicis Chief Maurice Levy defended the merger as necessary in a changing, increasingly electronic landscape.

 There are other large advertising firms.
-The current leader is WPP (WPP.L), and there are three other major firms in the industry - U.S.-based Interpublic (IPG.N), France's Havas EURC.PA and Japan's Dentsu (4324.T), as well as many smaller operations.
+The current leader is WPP, and there are three other major firms in the industry - U.S.-based Interpublic, France's Havas and Japan's Dentsu, as well as many smaller operations.

 In Brussels, antitrust experts said the deal would be difficult for enforcers to review.